Flow Analyzer for Mobile

 Windows

-To add the file path to your PATH environment variable on Windows open the “Settings” app and search for “Environment Variable”.
-The settings app from Windows 10 with Environment Variables entered into the search bar.
-Two options are present one to edit the system environment variables and the other to edit the environment variables for your account.
+To add the file path to your PATH environment variable on Windows open the “Settings” app and search for “Environment Variable”. double-tap or press Enter to view full-size

 Mac